Blog

 Early Gum Disease Signs to Watch

-I noticed a little blood when I spat The first time, it looked like pink foam.She brushed again to be sure.Same thing.She rinsed longer.Used less pressure.But the color stayed.Not every time, but often enough.She didn’t say anything.Not yet.It didn’t hurt.It wasn’t much.So it felt skippable.But it never really left.
-It wasn’t pain—it was swelling He…
+The first time, it looked like pink foam.She brushed again to be sure.Same thing.She rinsed longer.Used less pressure.But the color stayed.Not every time, but often enough.She didn’t say anything.Not yet.It didn’t hurt.It wasn’t much.So it felt skippable.But it never really left.
+It wasn’t pain—it was swelling He ran his tongue along his gums.They felt thicker.Fuller…

 Read more